josejhkim/tp/docs/UserGuide.md

 - There is an upper limit of 10000 as the maximum capacity

 **Examples:**
-- Running `addTable tid/12 c/8` will add a table with the ID `12` and a seating capacity for 8 guests.
+- Running `addTable tid/12 c/8` will add a table with the ID `12` and a seating capacity for 8 people.

 ### Deleting a Table : `deleteTable`